Well, it's been a while but I pulled the Dark Maiden from Reaper Miniatures and her subject of interest out and started working on them again.

 For those interested in how to build and to paint (airbrush) a water display base ...
 I recently enjoyed this tutorial by James Powell posted to the Weathered Models group on Facebook.
 I utilize some of the ideas and techniques he discusses above as I am building up the layers.
 I will be specifically be using the polyfill to add some more interesting details to the waves and splashes.

 Next, I started off with another Liquitex Gloss Medium & Varnish layer.
 At that point, I decided on my underwater effect.
-I mixed what you see in the photo, Woodland Scenics Turquoise Water Tint and Reaper Sparkling Snow with the Gloss Medium and Water.
+I mixed what you see in the photo, Woodland Scenics Turquoise Water Tint and Reaper Sparkling Snow (seasonal set) with the Gloss Medium and Water.
 That went into the heart-shaped area between Ezren and the Maiden, like a shield or fringe of a spell on the water.